 Know Before You Go

-Located near the intersection of the Boulevard of the Allies and Stanwix Street, in Pittsburgh's downtown.
+Snoopy's doghouse is located near the intersection of the Boulevard of the Allies and Stanwix Street, in Pittsburgh's downtown.